VJ7293/ThinkJsApp/README.md

 Deployment
 This project is deployed on Vercel.
-The live version can be accessed here.
+The live version can be accessed here -> https://think-js-app.vercel.app/ Features
-Features
 Replicated UI design with Material UI
 Table with star ratings